 Assume you have a laptop with a 4k screen, such as a 13-inch, 14-inch, or 15-inch model.
 Then you won't notice much of a difference between playing 4k video and 2k video, 1080p because the difference becomes negligible to your eyes.
 However, if you have a larger screen, say 32 inches, your eye may fill the difference when you really compare 1080p and 4k video.

 A 4k screen is ideal for gaming and video editing because it allows you to see every detail of the characters and environment of the games, videos, and images.
-You will see sharper content, punchy contrast, better colour accuracy, and an amazing sense of depth with 3D looks on a 4k screen.
+You will see sharper and more detailed content, punchy contrast, better color accuracy, and an amazing sense of depth with 3D looks, a better viewing angle on a 4k screen.
 When compared to 1080p and 2k, the brightness level is excellent.
 However, many of them, particularly gamers and video editors, as well as graphic designers, prefer larger monitors and laptop screens to work in 4k resolution.

 There are also many old legacy applications that do not display properly visible fonts on the 4k screen.
 So you'll have to experiment with scaling in/out by changing the DPI Scaling for the specific application or the entire application.
 In addition, most operating systems aren't very good at application scaling.

-Furthermore, 4k resolution displays consume more power than 2k or 1080p or lower displays, so if you have a small screen laptop and monitor, having 4k on it can drain your battery faster than other laptops with 2k and 1080p displays.
+Furthermore, 4k resolution displays consume more power than 2k,1080p, or lower displays, so if you have a small screen laptop and monitor, having 4k on it can drain your battery faster than other laptops with 2k and 1080p displays.

 Also, when it comes to smartphones and tablets, I believe that screens with resolutions higher than 1080p should be avoided because you cannot tell the difference between a 2k, 4k, and 1k smartphone.
 It only wastes a lot of battery power.